 You can find them on Twitter at @emilymgoldsmith and on Instagram at @emily.mgoldsmith.
 Their website is http://www.emilymgoldsmith.com/.

-Maggie Graber (she/her/hers) is a queer poet from the Chicagoland area and the author of the poetry collection, Swan Hammer: an Instructor’s Guide to Mirrors, winner of the 2021 Wheelbarrow Books Poetry Prize and forthcoming from Michigan State University Press in 2022.
-She currently lives in Oxford, Mississippi, where she serves as poetry editor for Yalobusha Review and is a PhD student in creative writing at the University of Mississippi.
+Maggie Graber (she/her/hers) is a queer poet from the Great Lakes and the author of Swan Hammer (Michigan State University Press, 2022), winner of the 2021 Wheelbarrow Books Poetry Prize and a 2023 nominee for best poetry collection from Mississippi Institute of Arts and Letters.
+Her work has been published in The Louisville Review, RHINO, Southern Indiana Review, and elsewhere.
+A former poetry editor of Yalobusha Review, she currently lives in Oxford, Mississippi, where she's a PhD candidate in creative writing at the University of Mississippi.
 Find her online at maggiegraber.com.

 Marina Greenfeld is a poet from southwest Florida and central North Carolina.
 Her work has been published by The South Carolina Review, Plainsongs, 86 Logic, Brooklyn Poets, and others.
 She is an MFA student in poetry at the University of Mississippi.